 The skills you can gain from a higher education course can give you an edge in the job market and help you progress in your career.
 Employers are often looking for people with graduate level skills - irrespective of the degree subject studied.

 - People with higher level skills are less likely to be unemployed, partly because their higher-level skills allow them to do a range of jobs.
 And with new jobs being developed all the time, a higher level qualification will put you in a stronger position.
-By 2024, around 54% of people in employment are expected to be qualified to at least Level 4.
-For more details see this report.

 - Many professional jobs require a university degree - architecture, dentistry, physiotherapy and lots more.